tldr-pages/tldr/pages/common/gdrive.md

 `gdrive download --path {{path/to/folder}} {{id}}`

-- Create a new revision of an id using a given file:
+- Create a new revision of an id using a given file or folder:

 `gdrive update {{id}} {{path/to/file_or_folder}}`